-Jason Raff is a producer and director whose company, Furry Prawn Productions has an overall deal with NBC Universal.
+Jason Raff is a producer and director and President of Furry Prawn Productions, an independant production company,

 America’s Got talent is hosted by Terry Crews, and judged by Simon Cowell, Heidi Klum, Sofia Vergara, and Howie Mandel.
 Viewers select the ultimate winner, who receives a one million dollar grand prize.

 In 2014 the Guinness Book of World Records named the Got Talent franchise “the World’s most successful reality TV format.”
 The brand has been adapted for broadcast in over 184 countries including versions across Europe, Asia Pacific, the Middle East, Africa and the Americas.
 The show’s initial success in America is credited with the eventual launch of the British series, and the overall global launch of the Got Talent franchise.

 In 2017 and 2018 he was the Executive Consulting Producer for the NBC game show, The Wall.
 From executive producer and NBA superstar LeBron James and developed and executive produced by Andrew Glassman, The Wall is the fastest and simplest game with more than $12 million on the line every night — and up to $3 million on a single heart-stopping drop.
 At four-stories high, “The Wall” was built for one purpose — to change people’s lives.